-Getting injured at work is 15% more likely in a factory or warehouse environment than in most workplace environments in Australia and depending on what the factory or warehouse is used for, the risk factors are greater if they use large amounts of electricity.
+Getting injured at work is 15% more likely in a major plant, facility, factory or warehouse environment than in most workplace environments in Australia and depending on what the site is used for, the risk factors are greater if they use large amounts of electricity.
 Therefore, it is imperative to ensure all high voltage electrical systems and equipment are thoroughly maintained and tested regularly.

-Tag and tested is an industry term for ensuring all electrical devices that are used onsite are checked from an electrical safety standpoint to ensure the safety of everyone on site.
+Maintenance and testing are industry terms for ensuring all electrical devices that are used onsite are checked from an electrical safety standpoint to ensure the safety of everyone on site.
 Some strict Australian guidelines and regulations must be adhered to with regards to electrical safety.
-The guideline sets out recommendations and instructions for testing and tagging, how to handle certain situations and who can tag and test equipment.
+The guideline sets out recommendations and instructions for maintenance and testing, how to handle certain situations and who can carry out this specialised work.

-Tagging and testing involve two parts: first is the visual inspection of the system or equipment for any form of damage to ensure that it is safe to tag.
-Next, the system or equipment is electrically tested using a Portable Appliance Tester or another form of testing equipment.
+Maintenance and testing involve two parts: first is the visual inspection of the system or equipment for any form of damage to ensure that it is in a safe and operatable condition.
+Next, the system or equipment is electrically tested using specialised test equipment.

-How often should a workplace be tagged and tested?
+How often should a workplace carry out maintenance and testing?

-Within these environments, employers have a duty of care to ensure the safety of their employees and there are legislative to ensure this is upheld.
+Within these environments, employers have a duty of care to ensure the safety of their employees as per legislation.
 If an employer does not adhere to such legislation, they may be liable.
-Given that factories and warehouses tend to use the equipment in a lot harsher fashion than those of other workplace environments, the equipment is generally damaged at a faster rate and therefore risk of electrical exposure increases.

-Who can tag and test electrical systems and equipment?
+Who can complete maintenance and testing of electrical systems and equipment?

-What type of equipment needs to be tagged and tested?
+What type of equipment needs to be maintained and tested?

-Want to ensure your warehouse and factory is safe?
+Want to ensure your major plant, facility, warehouse, or factory is safe?
 Contact Asset Power Solutions today

 Our team of highly trained electricians have decades of experience working with high voltage electrical systems in all types of workplaces.
-Given the potential danger when working with high voltage electrical systems in a factory or warehouse environment, approaching a professional should be an easy choice.
+Given the potential danger when working with high voltage electrical systems in a major plant, facility, factory or warehouse environment, approaching a professional is essential when planning these works.

 Contact Us today and talk to one of our experienced team members who can talk you through the process and map out the best course of action for your workplace.